 Plus I get to eat them afterwards… Or at least most of them:

-[Note: a number of these small paintings will be in a solo exhibit at the Food Art Collection opening July 14.
+[Note: a number of these small paintings were in a solo exhibit at the Food Art Collection opening July 14, 2019.
 Rather than traditional framing and glazing–which just didn’t feel right when I hope they end up in people’s kitchens–they are mounted on panels and coated with epoxy–so the spatters from frying up those potatoes can be wiped off!]